-- The maximum entry age for a pet is 6 years, which is lower than many other policies that offer accident and illness cover for pets until the age of 8.
+- The minimum entry age for a pet is 6 weeks, which is lower than many other policies that offer accident and illness cover for pets until the age of 8.
 Knose may not be a good option if you’re insuring an older pet for the first time.

 - There is no multi-pet discount so you might want to look elsewhere if you have more than one pet you’d like to insure.

 Gary Hunter is a writer specialising in insurance.
 He has a Bachelor of Arts in English Literature from the University of Glasgow and has previously worked for Real Insurance as a content specialist.